Game Of Thrones Still Has Several Relationship Loose Ends To Tie Up After The Iron Throne Matter Is Settled

 — Game of Thrones Facts (@thronesfacts) April 24, 2019

 At first glance, their relationship would also appear doomed.
-Arya is, after all, the second daughter of a powerful House, and Gendry is a bastard.
+Arya is, after all, the second daughter of a noble House, and Gendry is a bastard.

-However, the monarch has the power to legitimize a bastard (something that happened in a previous season).
+However, in the Game of Thrones universe the monarch has the power to legitimize a bastard (something that happened in a previous season).
 Jon or Dany (whomever ultimately takes the Iron Throne) could legitimize the bastard son of Robert Baratheon, opening the way for Arya & Gendry’s marriage.
 Doing so would also reunite House Stark and House Baratheon.

 Other Relationships?

 A few other characters remain uncoupled.
 Bran Stark, for example, is now a teenager and old enough to be married according to the rules of the Game of Thrones universe.
-Of course, Bran Stark is no longer Bran Stark, so he may reach the end of the show a single man.
+Of course, Bran Stark is no longer Bran Stark, so he may reach the end of the show a single man — or, whatever he is.

 Similarly, Bronn of the Blackwater has been waiting for that castle, title, and wife promised him, and denied him, by the Lannisters since early in the series.
 Will King Jon and/or Queen Dany make good on that promise?